marioizquierdo/mario-redis-lock/README.md

 end
 ```

-The class method `RedisLock.adquire(&block)` makes sure that the lock is released at the end of the block, even if `do_exclusive_stuff` raises an exception.
+The class method `RedisLock.adquire(&block)` is more concise as it makes sure to releas the lock at the end of the block, even if `do_exclusive_stuff` raises an exception.
-But the second alternative is more flexible.
+But the second alternative is a little more flexible.

 ### Options